manolodd/fleco/README.md

 ![](src/main/resources/com/manolodominguez/fleco/gui/screenshots/complete.png)

 Modifiable data can be directly edited within the table by clicking on the corresponding cell.
 For instance, the initial status, referred to as the current status, should be adjusted to accurately reflect the actual cybersecurity status of each defined cybersecurity action in CyberTOMP, thereby representing the real status of the assets.
 Additionally, strategic constraints and goals can be defined using the "Constraint operator" and "Constraint value" columns.
-For example, consider the CyberTOMP metric "IDENTIFY" with a current status of "0.4."
-By selecting a constraint operator of "GREATER" and a constraint value of "0.8," FLECO is directed to seek a set of cybersecurity actions that collectively ensure the CyberTOMP metric "IDENTIFY" exceeds (strictly) 0.8.
+For example, consider the CyberTOMP metric "ID" with a current status of "0.37425002".
+By selecting a constraint operator of "GREATER" and a constraint value of "0.8", FLECO is directed to seek a set of cybersecurity actions that collectively ensure the CyberTOMP metric "ID" exceeds (strictly) 0.8.

 ![](src/main/resources/com/manolodominguez/fleco/gui/screenshots/constraint.png)